arp242/battray/README.markdown

 Commandline options
 ===================
 - `-p`, `--platform`
-  Use this platform, a list of platforms can be found in `battray/platforms.py`;
-  by default this is automatically detected.
+  Platform name, a list of platforms can be found in `battray/platforms.py`; by default this is automatically detected.

 - `-i`, `--interval`
   Polling interval in seconds; defaults to 15.